-Parents or guardians shall be kept informed concerning the progress of their student.
-Parent-teacher conferences are encouraged and may be requested by parents, guardians, or teachers.
+Parents, or legal guardians, persons having lawful control of a student, or persons standing in loco parentis shall be kept informed concerning the progress of their student.
+Parent-teacher conferences are encouraged and may be requested by parents, guardians, persons having lawful control of a student, persons standing in loco parentis, or teachers.
 If the progress of a student is unsatisfactory in a subject, the teacher shall attempt to schedule a parent-teacher conference.
 In the conference, the teacher shall explain the reasons for difficulties and shall develop, cooperatively with the parents, a plan for remediation, which may enhance the probability of the student succeeding.
 The school shall also send timely progress reports and issue grades for each nine (9) week grading period to keep parents/guardians informed of their student's progress.